 There are many creative solutions to current transportation funding challenges, but neither privatizing nor tolling existing interstates is an efficient, effective option.

 While private entities can play a role in specific projects, such as in the case of a "design-build" project, leasing highways to private operators for a short term payout completely fails to address long-term funding needs.

-Likewise, tolling existing toll-free Interstate capacity means higher administrative expenses, which rob highways of investment.
+Likewise, tolling existing toll-free Interstate capacity means higher administrative expenses, which can decrease actual infrastructure investment.
 Further, truckers are generally not reimbursed for tolls they pay out of pocket, increasing costs in a low-margin industry and putting jobs at risk.